What are lithium-ion batteries?

 Do:

-• Always use the charger that came with the device when new (Even if a charger fits, that doesn’t mean it’s compatible or safe.
+• Always use the charger that came with the device when new (even if a charger fits, that doesn’t mean it’s compatible or safe.
 Refer to the manufacturer’s specifications to check if the charger is correct.)

 • Always charge devices, especially e-scooters and e-bikes, in a well-ventilated area such as a garage or car port, and on a non-combustible surface (like concrete or ceramic tiles).